 Similar to 2020 budget planning, the top two priorities for IT in 2021 were improving security (17%) and investing in cloud services (16%).
 Remote technologies that enable employees to work from home (13%) also ranked high on the list, which can be attributed once again to the COVID-19 pandemic.

 In the future

-If you're familiar with your company's upcoming tech budget plans we want to hear from you.
-Take our tech budgets 2021 survey and tell us what your company's IT priorities are for 2020.
-The survey contains nine or fewer multiple choice questions and should take less than five minutes to complete.
+Will COVID-19 impact upcoming IT budget plans?
+We want to know.
+If you’re familiar with your company’s upcoming tech budget plans we want to hear from you.
+Take our tech budgets 2022 survey and tell us what your company’s IT priorities are for 2022.
+The survey should take less then five minutes to complete.
 Data from the survey will be used in an upcoming TechRepublic Premium report.